Tiger Woods gets emotional during daughter’s speech at Hall of Fame ceremony

 He was visibly emotional as he was introduced by Sam, his 14-year-old daughter, and joked he made a bet he wouldn’t cry when he got to the podium.

-Sam said her father preaches to her and 13-year-old brother Charlie the same message he learned from his late later.
+Sam said her father preaches to her and 13-year-old brother Charlie the same message he learned from his late father.

 “Train hard, fight easy.”